randombk/llm2sh/README.md

 - Groq: You can sign up for an API key on the [GroqCloud Console](https://console.groq.com/).
 - Cerebras: You can sign up for an API key on the [Cerebras Developer Platform](https://cloud.cerebras.ai/).
 - OpenRouter: You can sign up for an API key on [OpenRouter](https://openrouter.ai/).
+- Google Gemini: You can sign up for an API key on [AI Studio](https://aistudio.google.com/apikey/).

 ### Configuration